-1. Starts with randomly placing the centroids of N clusters.

-2. For each data point, calculates the Euclidean distance between the data point and each of the centroids.

-3. To find the clusters, assign the data point to the nearest centroid.

-4. Recompute the coordinates of the centroids using the mean coordinates of the clusters.

-5. Repeat steps 2, 3, and 4 until convergence.
+- 1. Starts with randomly placing the centroids of chosen N clusters (an initial guess). - 2.
+For each data point, calculates the Euclidean distance between the data point and each of the centroids. - 3.
+To find the clusters, assign the data point to the nearest centroid. - 4.
+Recompute the coordinates of the centroids using the mean coordinates of the clusters. - 5.
+Repeat steps 2, 3, and 4 until convergence.